WOODS: Benchmarks for Out-of-Distribution Generalization in Time Series: Additional dataset information

 \paragraph{Domain information} Table~\ref{table:hhar_domain_proportions} details the proportion of samples and labels across domains.

 \paragraph{Architecture choice} As this data is similar to EEG recordings, we use the same deep convolution network model as in the CAP and SEDFx datasets.
 The architecture is defined in work from~\citet{braindecode}.
-We use the implementation of the BrainDecode~\citet{braindecode} Toolbox.
+We use the implementation of the BrainDecode~\cite{braindecode} Toolbox.
 Temporal Convolutional Networks (TCN) are powerful tools for processing time series data~\cite{tcn}.
 The architecture we use combines temporal and spatial convolution, which fits this data well.
-We found that it performed well on this task and obtained solid and stable performance, which is great for our purpose of benchmarking.
+We found that it performed well on this task and obtained stable performance.
+The implementation is available at \url{https://github.com/TNTLFreiburg/braindecode}.